 Yellowstone does NOT require a timed reservation ticket in advance to enter the park.
-Reservations are, however, required for most campsites, all hotels, and many restaurants in the park!
+However, reservations are required for most campsites, all hotels, and some restaurants in the park!
 And although you don’t need a timed entrance reservation for Yellowstone, you will still need to purchase a park pass for entry.

 The park does get big crowds during the busy season, so it’s important to plan ahead and make the necessary preparations before arriving.

 So, keep reading for the things you need to know about planning a successful trip to Yellowstone!

 - For packing ideas, check out our recommended gear page or our article The Ultimate Packing Guide for Yellowstone & Grand Teton

 How Many Entrances Does Yellowstone Have?

 - North Entrance.
 This entrance is open all year round and will bring you to the lovely Mammoth Hot Springs right upon your entry.
 This entrance is great for those coming in from Bozeman, from the Pacific Northwest, and even for many coming from the east through Mount Rushmore and the Black Hills.